 True, it was better than the 60 pound trunk mount IMTS monster that preceded it, but with a very limited life span on operation from the enclosed batteries.
 Next came the Radio Shack 1.6 watt carry around that was about the size and shape of an old school lunch box, which begat the Motorola Brick, then (in the late 1980’s) things finally got lighter and smaller.

-As I recall from many years ago, the bill for my first cell phone had the charges shown in 6 second increments, so that call mentioned above with a duration of 67 seconds only cost me one minute and two tenths, not the two minutes it would be today.
+As I recall from many years ago, the bill for my first cell phone had the charges shown in 6 second increments, so that call mentioned above with a duration of 67 seconds only cost me, even with rounding up, one minute and two tenths, not the two minutes it would be today.
 Again, do the math.

 I suppose I could live with most of the thieving sort of crap associated with the communications industry, I just wish their customer service people could work on finding a way to get their accent of India filtered out.

 Don’t like it?
 Don’t call me, I’ll call you, but it’ll be after 9 p.m., before 6 a.m., or sometime on the weekend when it’s free.
-That reminds me, did you know that cel calls used to be free before 8 a.m. or after 6 p.m.?
-However, some bean counter figured out that by pushing that time back an hour would generate x million dollars more income for, eh… nothing during a given physical year, and so it went until now when before 6 a.m. and after 9 p.m. are the accepted norms for us lemmings.
+That reminds me, did you know that cel calls used to be free after 6 p.m. and before 8 a.m.?
+However, some bean counter figured out that by pushing that time back an hour would generate x million dollars more income for, eh… nothing during a given physical year, and so it went until how it is now when after 9 p.m. and before 6 a.m. are the “New Normal” off peak minutes for us lemmings.
 BOHICA indeed!

-The ownership of any and all photos, opinions, and quotes above (including my own) belong to the material’s creators, credit is given when known, but because success has a million parents and failure is an orphan, blame is not.
+N.B., The ownership of any and all photos, opinions, and/ or quotes above (including those of mine) belong to the material’s creator(s).
+Credit is given when it’s known, but because success usually has a million parents and failure is an orphan, blame will not be so attributed.